 Trade Stock Indices

-Difference Between Maximum Indices Trading Leverage Set by the Broker and Used Indices Trading Leverage
+Difference Between Maximum Indices Trading Leverage Set by Broker & Used Indices Trading Leverage

-If the set stock indices leverage is 100: 1, it means you can borrow up to 100 dollars for every dollar you have but you do not have to borrow all the 100 dollars for every dollar you have you can decide to borrow 50:1 or 20:1.
-In this case even though the option set 100:1 your used indices trading leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.
+If the set stock index leverage is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar you have, but you don't have to borrow all of the 100 dollars for every 1 dollar you have, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage ratio option set 100:1 your used indices trading leverage will be the 50:1 or 20:1 that you have borrowed to make a trade.

 Example: